lee-zhg/predictive-model-on-watson-ml/README.md

-DISCLAIMER: This application is used for demonstrative and illustrative purposes only and does not constitute an offering that has gone through regulatory review.

 # Create and deploy a scoring model to predict heart failure on IBM Cloud with the Watson Data Platform

+> **DISCLAIMER**: This application is used for demonstrative and illustrative purposes only and does not constitute an offering that has gone through regulatory review.

-In this Code Pattern, we will use a Jupyter Notebook on IBM Watson Studio to build a predictive model that demonstrates a potential health care use case.
+In this Code Pattern, we will build a simple web app that allows a user to input some data to be scored against a model.
+The model will be built using Spark within a Jupyter Notebook on IBM Watson Studio.
+The model is then deployed to the Watson Machine Learning service, where it can be accessed via a REST API.
-This a customized version of the Node.js sample app that is available with the [Watson Machine Learning Service on IBM Cloud](https://cloud.ibm.com/docs/services/PredictiveModeling/index.html#WMLgettingstarted)
-See the [original app](https://github.com/pmservice/predictive-modeling-samples) for a walkthrough of the source code.

 When the reader has completed this Code Pattern, they will understand how to:

-* Build a predictive model within a Jupyter Notebook
+* Build a predictive model within a Jupyter Notebook on Watson Studio
-* Deploy the model to IBM Watson Machine Learning service
+* Deploy the model to the IBM Watson Machine Learning service
-* Access the Machine Learning model via either APIs or a Nodejs app
+* Via a Node.js app, score some data against the model via an API call to the Watson Machine Learning service

 !["architecture diagram"](doc/source/images/architecture.png)